Ross Garber: Career

 Garber was a partner at Shipman & Goodwin where he chaired the firm's government investigations and white collar defense group.

 Garber argued before the U.S. Court of Appeals for the Second Circuit that public officials and government lawyers have an attorney-client privilege in grand jury investigations.
-In 2005, the court agreed, rejecting contrary holdings of the U.S. Courts of Appeals for the Seventh, Eight, and District of Columbia.
+In 2005, the court agreed, rejecting contrary holdings of the U.S. Courts of Appeals for the Seventh Circuit, Eighth Circuit, and District of Columbia Circuit.

-As of 2018, Garber works as an on-air legal analyst for CNN and teaches Political Investigations and Impeachment Law at Tulane Law School.
-He has written for The Los Angeles Times and the Washington Post as well as appeared on The Beat with Ari Melber.
+Garber has worked as an on-air legal analyst for CNN, and has provided on-air commentary for MSNBC and NPR.
+He teaches political investigations and impeachment law at Tulane Law School.
+He has written for The Los Angeles Times and The Washington Post as well as appeared on The Beat with Ari Melber.
 He is also a contributing author for Ethical Standards in the Public Sector.